Doom Patrol: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the Doom Patrol is briefly mentioned in issue #24 of Justice League.
 The team is depicted to be identical in appearance to Paul Kupperberg's 1977 Doom Patrol, consisting of members Celsius, Joshua Clay, and Negative Woman, with additional members Karma and Scott Fischer.

 During the "Forever Evil" storyline, Valentina Vostok, Karma, and Scott are killed during a confrontation with Johnny Quick and Atomica of the Crime Syndicate, while Celsius and Joshua Clay are presumably killed.
-Upon learning of his team's demise, Doctor Niles Caulder sets about assembling a new Doom Patrol.
+Upon learning of his team's demise, the Chief sets about assembling a new Doom Patrol.

 Following the defeat of the Crime Syndicate, the newly created Doom Patrol is introduced in issue #30 of Justice League.
 The team includes Robotman, Elasti-Girl, Negative Man and M.I.A.
 Justice League member Element Woman, whom Caulder refuses to let leave the group and tricks into thinking she was abandoned by the Justice League.

 The team attempt to capture Jessica Cruz, the new Power Ring, to force her to join the team.
 During their attempt to capture her, Caulder demands the team refuse to save civilians in a collapsing building to allow him to lobotomize Cruz and force her to serve him.
 The Justice League save the people in the building and Lex Luthor manages to hold Caulder back so Batman can convince Cruz to go with the League instead.
 During their fight, Luthor reveals that Caulder (as he did in the Morrison run) was responsible for causing the "accidents" that gave the Doom Patrol their powers and that both Celsius and Joshua Clay used the chaos of the events of Forever Evil to fake their deaths and escape from Caulder.
 It is also revealed that Caulder poisoned an entire fishing village as part of an experiment, and cured the residents only after Luthor discovered the truth and threatened to expose him.